 My name is Cath van Wyk I am BACP Registered and Accredited and I have over 15 years experience as a counsellor.

-I work with both adults and children over 12 and has many years of experience of working with young people aged 11-25 and school-based counselling.
+I work with both adults and children over 12 and have many years experience of working with young people aged 11-25 as well as school-based counselling.

 I qualified as an integrative therapist, but first and foremost work client centred forming a therapeutic relationship and safe space in which to explore the issues that the client may bring.

 I will work according to your needs in an empathetic, non-judgemental way.